lucidrains/gigagan-pytorch/README.md

 - All the maintainers at <a href="https://github.com/mlfoundations/open_clip">OpenClip</a>, for their SOTA open sourced contrastive learning text-image models

-- <a href="https://github.com/XavierXiao">Xavier</a> for reviewing the discriminator code and pointing out that the scale invariance was not correctly built!
+- <a href="https://github.com/XavierXiao">Xavier</a> for the very helpful code review, and for discussions on how the scale invariance in the discriminator should be built!

 - <a href="https://github.com/CerebralSeed">@CerebralSeed</a> for pull requesting the initial sampling code for both the generator and upsampler!